 While many disregard Shambhala as the fanciful subject of myth and legend, for others, a belief in Shambhala stirs an inner yearning to one day find this utopian kingdom.

 Featured image: An artist’s depiction of Shambhala.
 Photo credit: Naughty Dog-Uncharted

 WORLD Underground INSIDE EARTH "Agharta & The Golden City" of Shambhala.

 DK, Kalachakra, and Shambhala - Talk by David Reigle at the University of the Seven Rays

-Scholar David Reigle focuses on Kalachakra and shows the connection between the teachings of Djwhal Khul, known as the Tibetan Master DK, and his teachings in the Alice Bailey books and how they are connected to Kalachakra and Shambhala.
-David states that approximately three-fifths of the Kalachakra system's subject matter are presented by the Tibetan Master DK in his esoteric books for Westerners with Alice Bailey.
+- Scholar David Reigle focuses on Kalachakra and shows the connection between the teachings of Djwhal Khul, known as the Tibetan Master DK, and his teachings in the Alice Bailey books and how they are connected to Kalachakra and Shambhala.
+David states that approximately three-fifths of the Kalachakra system's subject matter is presented by the Tibetan Master DK in his esoteric books for Westerners with Alice Bailey.
 DK said that the teachings on Shambhala found in his books are the most important of all the truths he transmitted.
 Kalachakra, as the teaching coming from Shambhala, is historically considered to be some of the deepest of Buddhism's esoteric teaching.
 His Holiness the Dalai Lama is giving the Kalachakra for World Peace Initiation in Washington, DC, July 6-16, 2011.